Laikipia Wilderness: Our full report

 - Food quality

-- We have always thought the quality of meals at Laikipa Wilderness is very good, and particularly so considering the very basic infrastructure at the camp, and again on our most recent visit in February 2019 we were not disappointed!
+- We have always thought the quality of meals at Laikipa Wilderness is very good, and particularly so considering the very basic infrastructure at the camp, and again on our most recent visit we were not disappointed.

-Lunch is usually a wonderful buffet selection of colourful salads and freshly baked bread, along with quiche, pizza or a similar light food.
+Lunch or brunch (often eaten on the big deck by the dam while watching elephants splashing in the water), is usually a wonderful buffet selection of colourful salads and freshly baked bread, along with quiche, pizza or a similar light food.

 Special interests